jpain3/Dynamic-Supply-Chains-with-Endogenous-Dispositions/README.md

 # Dynamic Supply Chains with Endogenous Dispositions

-This repository hosts the Model and Supporting files for the forthcoming System Dynamics Review article "Dynamic Supply Chains with Endogenous Dispositions"
+This repository hosts the Model and Supporting files for the System Dynamics Review article "Dynamic Supply Chains with Endogenous Dispositions"

-Current working paper version of the article and supporting materials are at: http://ssrn.com/abstract=4148766
+The article is pubished under a cretive commons license and is freely available here: https://doi.org/10.1002/sdr.1725

-Citation for the working paper is:
+Citation for the paper is:

-Paine, James, Dynamic Supply Chains with Endogenous Dispositions (August 12, 2022).
-Available at SSRN: https://ssrn.com/abstract=4148766 or http://dx.doi.org/10.2139/ssrn.4148766

-This paper has been accepted by the System Dynamics Review for publication, pending final copy edits and typesetting.
-The citation above will be updated once an articles-in-advance version of the full article is made available
+Paine, J. (2023).
+Dynamic supply chains with endogenous dispositions.
+System Dynamics Review, 39(1), 32–63. https://doi.org/10.1002/sdr.1725